The Theory and Practice of Civic Engagement, by Eric Liu

 If you happen to be in Redlands, California, on Thursday evening, September 21, I suggest you go by the headquarters of the tech company Esri to hear a talk by my friend Eric Liu, on the practical possibilities for civic engagement in our politically troubled age.

-If you don’t happen to be in Redlands, I recommend getting Eric’s book, You Are More Powerful Thank You Think.
+If you don’t happen to be in Redlands, I recommend getting Eric’s book, You Are More Powerful Than You Think.
 It addresses a central question of this politically troubled age: what, exactly, citizens who are unhappy with national politics can do, other than write a check or await the next chance to vote.

 This is a question I wrestled with immediately after last year’s election, in this Atlantic article, and in a commencement speech a few months later.
 But Eric, author of several previous books about the theory and practice of citizenship (including The Gardens of Democracy and A Chinaman’s Chance) and head of the Citizen University network, based in Seattle, has devoted his useful and enlightening new book to just this topic, in the age of Trump.
 He described some of its principles in a NYT interview with David Bornstein a few months ago.
 Essentially his topic is how to bridge the gap between thinking, “something should be done,” and actually taking steps to doing that something, on your own and with others.
 This also is the ongoing theme of Citizen University, which emphasizes that citizenship is a job in addition to being a status.